Q: What are Power BI dataflows?

 Q: Where is the data stored?

-A: Data is stored in Azure Data Lake Storage gen2 (ADLSg2) in the CDM folder format.
+A: Data is stored in Azure storage in the CDM folder format.
 Each dataflow is saved in a folder in the data lake.
 The folder contains one or more files per entity.
 If an entity does not use incremental refresh, there will be one file for the entity’s data.
 For entities that do use incremental refresh, there will be multiple files based on the refresh settings.
 The folder also contains a model.json file that has all of the metadata for the dataflow and the entities.

 Q: Do I need to pay for Power BI dataflows?